was formed in 1974 to encourage the study of, and an interest in, all

 the King Edward Mine, Troon, Camborne, Cornwall,TR14

 9HW.
-(These are suspended until at least 8th Dec due to the Covid19
+However these are suspended until further notice due to Covid19

 The Society owns its own underground mine in Beacon which is close to